 - Augustiner Museum – learn about the history and art through featured works from the Middle Ages to the Baroque period.

 You can easily access Freiburg by train from many countries and main cities in Germany, especially from Switzerland, Austria, the Benelux countries, and France.

-The nearest airport with a good selection of international destinations is the “EuroAirport” Basel/Mulhouse/Freiburg, located 75 km away on the borders with 3 countries.
-Buses run frequently from Basel airport to Freiburg.
+The nearest airport with a good selection of international destinations is the “EuroAirport” Basel/Mulhouse/Freiburg, located 75 km away from the borders of 3 countries.
+Buses frequently run from Basel airport to Freiburg.
 You can also fly to Zurich airport and take a train from there.